Make an Impact

 Wayland's athletic programs have brought home several national championships over the last few years.

 The Athletic Training Center is a 10,000 square-foot facility with state-of-the-art strength and conditioning equipment, sprint track, and locker rooms.
+We've received a little more than $500,000 toward our $2.5 million goal.

 Gates Hall was completed in 1911, and was named after Wayland's first president, Dr. Isaac E. Gates.